Panasonic G85 vs G9

-The Panasonic Lumix DMC-G85 (called Panasonic G80 in some regions) and the Panasonic Lumix DC-G9 are two digital cameras that were officially introduced, respectively, in September 2016 and November 2017.
+The Panasonic Lumix DMC-G85 (called Panasonic G80 in some regions) and the Panasonic Lumix DC-G9 are two digital cameras that were revealed to the public, respectively, in September 2016 and November 2017.
 Both the G85 and the G9 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-The G85 has a resolution of 15.8 megapixel, whereas the G9 provides 20.2 MP.
+The G85 has a resolution of 15.8 megapixels, whereas the G9 provides 20.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G9 is notably larger (17 percent) than the Panasonic G85.
 Moreover, the G9 is markedly heavier (30 percent) than the G85.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Micro Four Thirds Lens Catalog.
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.

 Concerning battery life, the G85 gets 330 shots out of its DMW-BLC12 battery, while the G9 can take 400 images on a single charge of its DMW-BLF19 power pack.
 The power pack in the G9 can be charged via the USB port, which can be very convenient when travelling.